fifthsirean02/WebViewApp/README.md

 An Android App to create a WebWiew to display Web Page from local storage.

-Injecting the JavaScript with kotlin's functions in JavaScript to exchange message between JavaScript and Kotlin.
+Inject Kotlin's custom functions in JavaScript to exchange message between JavaScript and Kotlin.

+Overwrite the variable JObj containing a Window Object by re-assigining it with a Kotlin Object's name (in String) by putting it under pre-defined ECMA6 function : eval() during assignment to make name (a String) into a String Template.

+Use the newely obtained JObj to check whether the page is loaded in the App or Not.

 # index.html